xemlock/php-latex/README.md

 $latex = PhpLatex_Renderer_Abstract::toLatex($parsedTree);
 ```

+### Customization

-You can also add custom (or not yet implemented) commands to the parser:
+You can add custom (or not yet implemented) commands to the parser:

 ```php
 $parser = new PhpLatex_Parser();